Gwen Lister: Awards and recognition

 Lister won several international media awards for her work.
 In 1992, she received an International Press Freedom Award from the US-based Committee to Protect Journalists, recognising journalists "who have courageously provided independent news coverage and viewpoints under difficult circumstances".
 Harvard University awarded her its Nieman Fellowship for mid-career journalists in 1996.
 In 1997, she was awarded the MISA Press Freedom Award.
 The Media Institute of Southern Africa awarded Lister for having "almost single-handedly kept up the mantle of press freedom in Namibia."

 In 2000, IPI named her one of 50 World Press Freedom Heroes of the previous fifty years.
 In 2004 she received the Courage in Journalism Award from the International Women's Media Foundation.

 Personal life

 Lister published her memoirs Comrade Editor: On life, journalism and the birth of Namibia in 2021.
 Lister married twice, Johnny 'JJ' Snyman in 1979, with whom she had her son Shane (born 1980), and Mark Verbaan in 1988, with whom she had her daughter Liberty (born 1988).
 She divorced her second husband in 2000 and started a lesbian relationship with artist Jo Rogge.

-She is an avid fan of the sport of squash since the age of 49, and was named the patron of the Namibian Squash Association.
+She is a fan of the sport squash since the age of 49, and was named the patron of the Namibian Squash Association.